Introduction

 My still unfinished and unpublished book, “Light at the End of the Tunnel,” will include the following tribute to my mother:

-I can unpack and expand, in detail, everything that I've written.
-I await the comment, here, by the author of his 8/30/2012 article.
+I can unpack and expand in detail everything that I have stated above.
+I await the comment here by the author of his 8/30/2012 article.

 My God is bigger than that!